sugarcrm/thorn/Docs.md

 <br/>

-### Best Practices & Tips
+### Tips

-* In the `before` and `after` functions, as well as in `Promise` chains, every `Promise` created must be `returned` in order for server requests to effectuate.
-Not returning `Promises` could lead to test failures and false positives.

 * `Fixtures` is designed to be a tool that facilitates the setup and cleanup of test cases.
-Its methods are *not* meant to be provide means of testing the correctness of SugarCRM's record creation, linking, and deletion APIs.
+Its methods are *not* meant to provide a means of testing the correctness of SugarCRM's record creation, linking, and deletion APIs.
 Such tests should make use of the request methods of `UserAgent`.

 * The same model object cannot be used to create multiple records; this will lead to collisions in `Fixtures` internal